Worthy Stock Picking: Mitel Networks Corp (MITL)

 For Mitel Networks Corp (NASDAQ:MITL) out of the analyst recommendations 2 analysts recommend stock a Buy, 4 rate the stock Outperform, 1 analysts recommend to Hold the stock, 0 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of Mitel Networks Corp (NASDAQ:MITL) has a market capitalization of $984.24 Million and its number of outstanding shares are 114.58 Million.
-During previous trade 2.81 Million shares of Mitel Networks Corp (NASDAQ:MITL) exchanged hands whereas on average almost 1.2 Million shares has been traded.
+Shares of Mitel Networks Corp (NASDAQ:MITL) has a market capitalization of $1.04 Billion and its number of outstanding shares are 114.58 Million.
+During previous trade 2.11 Million shares of Mitel Networks Corp (NASDAQ:MITL) exchanged hands whereas on average almost 1.26 Million shares has been traded.